Musa Ayar, Ph.D.

 Patrick Spott, J.D.

 Patrick Spott has practiced law for over 30 years and is a founder of the Spott Law Office.
-He is also an Adjunct faculty member of the College of St. Scholastica, teaching undergraduates and graduates in business law and ethics.
+He is also an Adjunct faculty member of the College of St. Scholastica, teaching graduates negotiation and conflict resolution.
 Patrick received his Bachelor of Arts degree cum laude from the University of Minnesota and his Juris Doctor degree cum laude from Hamline University School of Law, where he served as a law review editor.
+He also received his Masters in Business Administration from the College of St. Scholastica.
 After serving as a law clerk for the Minnesota Court of Appeals and Sixth Judicial District, Mr. Spott began the active practice of law, which he continues to this day.
-Additionally, Patrick has developed and taught a variety of law related courses as a Senior Lecturer and Adjunct at the University of Wisconsin Superior, both live and online, and has worked as a Dale Carnegie Trainer for Norman & Associates out of Minneapolis, Minnesota.
+Additionally, Patrick has developed and taught a variety of law related courses as a Senior Lecturer and Adjunct faculty member at the University of Wisconsin-Superior, both live and online, and has worked as a Dale Carnegie Trainer for Norman & Associates out of Minneapolis, Minnesota.
 His published works have appeared in the American Journal of Management and Journal of Higher Education Theory and Practice.
+He is also a frequent speaker at continuing legal education programs.
 Additional information can be found at http://www.spottlaw.com/profiles/patrick-spott